funsho45/Freescale-Laboratory-Centrifuge/README.md

 * [Debugging strategy](#debugging-strategy)
 * [Video demonstration of the Laboratory Centrifuge program](#video-demonstration-of-the-laboratory-centrifuge-program)

-# Freescale Laboratory Centrifuge
-The control and implementation of an embedded system simulating a laboratory centrifuge using the 4MHz Freescale HSC12 microcontroller board

 # What is this?
 For this project, the task is to design a laboratory centrifuge, medical equipment driven by a motor that spins liquid samples and high speeds, for a manufacturer that develop medical equipment.
 A 4MHz Freescale HSC12 microcontroller board shown in **Figure 1**, is used to design, program and implement an embedded system.
 The program is written in the C programming language.